10 Tips You Must Know for Navigating the Washington State Fair

 No really.
 Do it.
 We all want to fly by the seat of our pants, but you waived bye-bye to spontaneous Fair adventures the day your kiddo became too heavy for the Ergo.
 Not only is there a ton of new stuff this year that even seasoned Fair-goers will want to explore, but planning ahead will save your sanity and give you the chance to prioritize.

-Double Bonus Tip: Print off a map (or this one) of the fairgrounds and circle your “must do or see” items.
-Then, hit these things first, and that way you can save some heartache in case folks poop out early (or eat too many deep fried Oreos).
+Double Bonus Tip: Print off a map (or use the mobile app) of the fairgrounds and circle your “must do or see” items.
+Then, hit these things first.
+That way, you can save some heartache in case folks poop out early (or eat too many deep fried Oreos).

 Survival Tip #2: Keep Your Group Small(-ish)

 This is not the event to attend with your entire PEPS group or to allow your kiddo to fill the minivan with 5 of his or her closest pals.
-The death blow to any fun Fair trip is trying to rendezvous with the “sorry-we’re-an-hour-late” friend or attempting to corral so many people (i.e. different needs, different schedules and different “must do” activities) that you lose any hope of having a trip where most of your group gets to do what they want.
+The death blow to any fun Fair trip is trying to rendezvous with the “sorry-we’re-an-hour-late” friend or attempting to corral so many people or coordinate schedules that you lose any hope of having a trip where most of your group gets to do what they want.
 Also, keeping track of too many kiddos in a sea of sugar-spiked youths is a recipe for complete meltdown (unless you want to put those cute baby leashes on all your kids’ friends, of course).

-Bonus Tip: If you are meeting up with friends, keep it casual (“If we see you there, great!”) or plan your meet-up for only part of the time (“Let’s meet at the petting zoo at 10:00 am and split up after lunch,”) so that you can guarantee you hit your family’s “must do” list after you’ve parted ways.
+Bonus Tip: If you are meeting up with friends, keep it casual (“If we see you there, great!”) or plan your meet-up for only part of the time (“Let’s meet at the petting zoo at 10 a.m. and split up after lunch,”) so that you can guarantee you hit your family’s must do list after you’ve parted ways.

-Bonus Tip: Puyallup School District Fair Day is Wednesday, September 11, where virtually every school-aged child in the district will be in attendance.
-Skip the crowds and the Fair this day.
+Bonus Tip: Puyallup School District Fair Day is Wednesday, September 10, 2014 where virtually every school-aged child in the district will be in attendance.
+Skip the crowds and the Fair this day for sure!

-- Sturdy Water Bottles & Sunscreen – September can be our nicest month so remember to keep everyone cool and hydrated.
+2. Sturdy Water Bottles & Sunscreen – September can be our nicest summer month so remember to keep everyone cool and hydrated.
 Bring a water bottle for everyone and refill at fountains all over the Fair.
 Sunscreen and hats will keep little noses from getting clown-like.

-- Cell Phones – Charge ‘em up at one of the four T-Mobile charging stations for free and ensure that you can ring the rest your family when you had to take yet another potty stop and the rest of your crew wandered to an exhibit.
-Insider Tips: If you have mid-range walkie-talkies, this is the perfect place to bring them.
+4. Cell Phones – Charge ‘em up before you go to ensure that you can ring the rest your family when you had to take yet another potty stop and the rest of your crew wandered to an exhibit.
+Insider Tip: If you have mid-range walkie-talkies, this is the perfect place to bring them.
 And if you’re worried about finding your folks in the ocean of other Fair-goers, brave the potential Awkward Family Photo and dress your family in matching fluorescent shirts and hats.

-- Cash – Not all vendors accept plastic, so although there are at least six cash machines on the Fair grounds, you’ll save yourself some time in line by bringing cash for food and merchandise.
+5. Cash – Not all vendors and parking lots accept plastic, so although there are at least six cash machines on the Fair grounds, you’ll save yourself some time in line by bringing cash for food and merchandise.
 Things are a bit pricey at the Fair, so budget at least $10 per person per meal.

-- Lightweight Hoodie or Jacket – Weather can be fickle in September, so even if yesterday was roasting, today might be cool.
+6. Lightweight Hoodie or Jacket – Seattle weather can be fickle, so even if yesterday was roasting, today might be cool.
 You’ll definitely want to be able to layer up, especially if you’re staying for any of the evening entertainment.
 Tie them around your kids’ waists so that you don’t end up carrying four coats all through the Fair.

 Survival Tip #5: Leave the “Stuff” Behind